Programs

 AAS Degree - General Education

 Students who graduate with an Associate of Applied Science (AAS) degree must earn 16 credits in general education.
 Listed in our catalog (click here) are the academic areas in which students must earn general education credit and the courses which satisfy requirements in each area.
-An exception is the course UNIV 105 First Year Experience.
-This course is not listed but is a requirement for all new fall semester freshmen; including students enrolled in the on-campus certificate of completion programs.
+Exceptions are UNIV 105 First Year Experience and a Digital Literacy Requirement.
+These are not listed but are requirements for all new fall semester freshmen; including students enrolled in the on-campus certificate of completion programs.

 Photography